 Above: The flower of MN Dwarf Troutlily, only 1/3 inch long; stamens have yellow anthers and there is a single style.

 Below: A pair of the early spring flowers.
 Second photo - an ovoid 3-chambered seed capsule with the remains of the style attached.
-Capsules are usually the result of hybridization with the White Troutlily.
+Capsules are the result of hybridization with the White Troutlily as the true plant does not set seed.

 Below: For comparison- the White Trout-lily, in the second photo, has larger flowers and leaves and also has 6 petal-like tepals.
 The Dwarf Troutlily (first photo) is much smaller with 5 tepals.